 Parking is somewhat limited, so please try to be considerate of anyone else that might show up.
-There's a new info kiosk at Gum Gap, but on our visit there was no info about the area.
+There's an kiosk with info on hunting and Headwaters SF in general and also a map of the area.
 If you are standing looking at the kiosk, the red gated road with the blue blazes to the immediate left is the trail you want.
 You'll be hiking on the Sassafras Mountain to Caesars Head State Park spur of the Foothills Trail - towards Sassafras Mountain.
 To the very far left you'll see another gate.
 If you know where you are going, you can access the foot bridge over Raven Cliff Falls in Caesars Head SP from here.

 Begin the hike on the other side of the red gate.
 The trail is on this road the entire way - except the spur trail up to Bursted Rock.
 The road is in decent shape for the most part, but is rocky in some places and can be hard on the ankles and knees.
 The trail begins with a gradual uphill climb.
 At 0.6 miles into the hike, pass another red gate.
 In another 0.1 miles, come to an open area on the left.
 I'm guessing this might have been used as a staging area during the fires of 2016, but I'm not sure.
-Past this and for quite a bit of the rest of the hike, you'll noticed burned areas on the left.
-Also notice that there are no burned areas on the right.
+Past this and for quite a bit of the rest of the hike, you may notice burned areas on the left.
 At 0.9 miles, the trail is beginning to head downhill and you may notice an obscured view through the trees on the right.
 The trail continues to head down for the most part and at 1.8 miles comes to Slicking Gap.
-Continue to follow the road up and down some more and at 2.4 miles, look for a green carsonite stake on the left with nothing on it.
+Continue to follow the road up and down some more and at 2.4 miles, look for a green carsonite stake on the left with nothing on it (at the time of this writing).
 This is the side trail up to Bursted Rock.

 side trail to Bursted Rock